 If Sigg claimed that their bottles were BPA-free, that was misleading.
 They should have been 100% clear.
 But, come on.
 Aren’t there bigger threats?

 Why not go after investment banks, oil conglomerates, or big pharma?
 What about the multinational companies that manufacture in China, source of tainted pet food, infant formula, and construction materials?
+Get some space for all that stuff with lots of plastkasser to create more space in your home.
 Shouldn’t we be concerned that Sarah Palin’s forthcoming memoir is a runaway bestseller?

 As for health scandals, how come no one’s complaining about the BPA in canned goods?
 Shouldn’t we, like Mayor Bloomberg, go ballistic about trans fats, neatly hidden in popular supermarket crackers and cookies?
 And have you ever calculated the number of calories and fat in Starbucks monstrosities and movie popcorn?
 Why slam Sigg and then eat a tub of movie popcorn?